OperatingSystemsAtNTU/OS-21-Spring-at-NTU/mp2.md

 Modify the code in `kernel/trap.c` to respond to a page fault from user space by mapping a newly-allocated page of physical memory at the faulting address, and then returning back to user space to let the process continue executing.

-To handle page-fault in a mmap-ed region:
+To handle page fault in a mmap-ed region:
 * Add code to allocate a page of physical memory.
 * Read 4096 bytes of the relevant file into that page.
 * Map it into the user address space.